Plywood is a widely used building material used for walls, structures, docks, furniture and so much more.

 II.
 More Details

 Now that you know more about the various kinds of panels you’ll find, you’ve probably decided on the right type for your project.
 However, there a few more essential details can help you narrow your options further.
 Let’s look at the different materials, finishes, sizes, and grades of plywood that you’ll come across as you shop and how it all translates into the right kind for your job.

-A. Wood Grades
+A. Grades of Plywood